 - The IAR is the state assessment and accountability measure for Illinois students enrolled in a public school district.

-- The IAR assesses the New Illinois Learning Standards incorporating the Common Core and is mandated by the state.
+- The IAR assesses the Illinois Learning Standards, and is mandated by the state.

 - The IAR is administered in English Language Arts and Mathematics in the spring each school year in 3rd thru 8th grade.